 11. “When the Virus Comes” by Angelo Geter

-Geter captures the specific anxiety and isolation of the COVID-19 pandemic, focusing on the human need for connection in a time of social distancing.
+Angelo Geter captures the specific anxiety of the 2020 global pandemic through a shared focus on the human need for connection.
 The poem uses modern references – like Lysol wipes and television “talking heads” – to ground the reader in a shared global experience.
-It is a highly relatable that helps students process the major world events they have lived through.
+It is a highly relatable work that helps students process the major world events they have lived through.

 Teaching tip: Have students participate in a “reflective journaling” session where they compare Geter’s descriptions of isolation to their own experiences during the pandemic.
 Ask them to highlight the metaphors the poet uses to describe the virus and the government.
 This allows for a safe space to discuss recent history through a literary lens.